SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/word-formation/lexcreation.md

 »⟮A splinter⟯« is ⟮a part of ＿a lexeme＿⟯ that ⟮is not ＿a morph＿⟯.
-»⟮A blend⟯« is ⟮＿a partially morphological lexcreation＿⟯ where ⟮at least one part⟯ is ⟮＿a splinter＿⟯. blend =syn= portmanteu
+»⟮A blend⟯« is ⟮＿a partially morphological lexcreation＿⟯ where ⟮at least one part⟯ is ⟮＿a splinter＿⟯.
+A blend part (my term) is a part of a blend, whether splinter or morpheme. blend =syn= portmanteu

+#### classification by blend part type

+A total/partial blend is a blend where all/only some parts are blends (and the others are morphemes/words).

+##### total blends

+A beginning-end/end-end/beginning-beginning blend is a total blend where the splinters are taken from the beginning&end/end&end/beginningbeginning.

+##### partial blends

+A morpheme-splinter/splinter-morpheme blend is a partial blend where the morpheme/splinter comes first.

+##### more complex

+A intercalated blend is one where a blend part forms a substrate, and (an) other blend part(s) is layered on top, mostly via phonological similarity.
+^e.g. adorable + dork = adorkable

+#### classification by blend part interaction

+Overlapping/non-overlapping blends are blends where one or more sm or ssm graphemes/phonemes overlap/don't overlap. graphemically/phonologically/graphemophonologically overlapping blends are overlapping blends where one or more sm or ssm graphemes/phonemes/both overlap.

 ### clipping

 »⟮Clipping⟯« is ⟮＿partially morphological lexcreation＿⟯ by ⟮removing some ＿segments＿ of ＿a lexeme＿⟯, but ⟮retaining⟯ ⟮the meaning⟯ and ⟮c_;＿word class＿⟯.
 ^e.g. Coronavirus → rona, refridgerator → fridge, influenza → flu

+## overlapping phenomena

+### compends

+»⟮A compend⟯« (my term) is ⟮＿a compound＿⟯ or ⟮c_;＿a blend＿⟯.

+#### head of the compend

+The head of the compend is ambiguous between semantic head, syntactic head, and morphological head.
+The semantic head of the compend is the compend part of which the compend is a hyponym of, if any.
+The syntactic head of the compend is the compend part that determines the word class of the compend.
+The morphological head of the compend is the compend part on which inflection is marked.

+#### whence the meaning

+#### endocentric

+An endocentric compend is a compend that has a head.

+#### exocentric

+An exocentric compend is a compend that does not have a head.
+An exocentric compend may be a metonymical compend or a copulative compend.
+A metonymical compend is a compend where the compend parts identify a sememe metonymically.
+A copulative compend is a compend where ⟮＿the sememe＿⟯ is ⟮c_;the intersection of⟯ ⟮＿the sememes＿ of ＿the compend parts＿⟯ (or roughly so). dvandva =syn= appositional compend =syn= copulative compend.

 ## productivity